singh-man/books/crackingTheCoding/05_bitManipulation.md

 4	}
 ```

-To clear all bits from i through 0 (inclusive), we take a sequence of all ls (which is -1) and shift it left by i + 1 bits.
-This gives us a sequence of 1 s (in the most significant bits) followed by i 0 bits.
+To clear all bits from i through 0 (inclusive), we take a sequence of all 1s (which is -1) and shift it left by i + 1 bits.
+This gives us a sequence of 1s (in the most significant bits) followed by i 0 bits.

 ```java
 1	int  clearBitsithrough0(int num, int i) {